 "Hold on."
 Jeremy turned and darted up the stairs.
 The second he made it to the top floor his eyes began their search for the drawers.
 His feet rushed him over and his hands jerked the drawer open.
 He bit his lip at what he saw and his face flushed.
 Definitely the wrong drawer.

 He went to the second drawer and brought out a shirt and pair of pants.
 He groaned when he realized he had to get her underclothes.
 He returned to the above drawer and quickly grabbed her undergarments.
-Filled with embarrassment, he raced half-way down the staircase and leaped over the rail.
+Filled with embarrassment and still biting his lip, he raced half-way down the staircase and leaped over the rail.

 His feet thumped on the ground and alerted the girl in the bathroom.
 "You okay, Jeremy?"